fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 > <i>... is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, or preferred language.</i>

 In our case, the "global", shared data is the application state <i>and</i> the dispatch function that is used to make changes to data.
-In many ways our code works much like the redux-based state management we used in [part 6](/en/part6), but is more lightweight since it does not require the use of any external libraries.
-This part assumes that you are at least familiar with the way redux works, e.g. you should have covered at least [the first section](/en/part6/flux_architecture_and_redux) of part 6.
+In many ways our code works much like the Redux-based state management we used in [part 6](/en/part6), but is more lightweight since it does not require the use of any external libraries.
+This part assumes that you are at least familiar with the way Redux works, e.g. you should have covered at least [the first section](/en/part6/flux_architecture_and_redux) of part 6.

 The [context](https://reactjs.org/docs/context.html) of our application has a tuple containing the app state and the dispatcher for changing the state.
 The application state is typed as follows: